Cybercrime has grown into a huge business, the industry estimating the damage to be $ 6 trillion by 2021.

 Making a call from an unprotected smartphone or over an improperly configured home office network can suffice, and communication data becomes traceable and observable without the victim's knowledge.

-An isolated, entirely closed, secure communication network—non-Peer-To-Peer connection, where the globally deployed communication servers protect your calls.
+An isolated, entirely closed, secure communication network—non-Peer-To-Peer connection, where the globally deployed communication servers protect your audio and video calls.
 The transferred data is encrypted with strings of our unique cryptography methods.
 There are no backdoors, no encryption gaps in the system.

 There is no point to hack the servers, there are nothing to steal there.
 No communication data, messaging, sent file is recorded, saved, or stored on the server.
 No device usage or communication logs are in the system.